Wests Tigers

-The Wests Tigers is an Australian professional rugby league football team, based in the Inner West of Sydney and South Western Sydney.
+The Wests Tigers are an Australian rugby league football team, based in the Inner West of Sydney and South Western Sydney.
 The Tigers have competed in the National Rugby League (NRL) since being formed at the end of the 1999 NRL season as a joint-venture club between the Balmain Tigers and the Western Suburbs Magpies.

-The Wests Tigers started playing in the 2000 NRL season and they won their maiden premiership in 2005.
+The Wests Tigers started playing in the 2000 NRL season and won their sole premiership in 2005.
 The club also won the final edition of the World Sevens in 2004.
 The club has only qualified for three finals series since their inception (2005, 2010 and 2011).

 The Wests Tigers play home games at two grounds: Leichhardt Oval (the home ground of Balmain) and Campbelltown Stadium (the home ground of Western Suburbs).
 They are currently coached by Benji Marshall.

-The club CEO is Shane Richardson.
+The CEO is currently Shaun Mielekamp.